 Areas of Expertise: Social Work and Social Policy

-Jas is a Senior Lecturer in Social Work and Race Equality Lead at Anglia Ruskin University.
+Jas is a Associate Professor in Social Work and Race Equality Lead at Anglia Ruskin University.
 Jas has been teaching in Social Work since 2005, he supervises PhD students, and regularly supervises undergraduate and postgraduate students undertaking their Dissertation.
 In his role as Race Equality Lead, for his Faculty, he leads on the development of a shared understanding and implementation of their Race Equality Strategy.
 Jas qualified as a Social Worker in 1996 from Oxford Brookes University and actively maintains his registration.

 Jas has undertaken research to understand the experiences of minority ethnic students in higher education and has published in this area.
 His research interests are: higher education, social work studies, race and racism.